-The iPhone 5s iOS 12.1.1 update is an incremental release, but it could have a significant impact on your device’s performance.
+Apple’s pushed an iOS 12.5.6 update for the iPhone 5s and it could have a significant impact on the device’s performance.

-iOS 12.1.1 comes with a bunch of enhancements and some iPhone 5s users are already seeing performance gains.
-That said, the iOS 12.1.1 update could cause problems on your device so you need to proceed with extreme caution.
+Some iPhone 5s users are already seeing performance gains after installing iOS 12.5.6.
+That said, some iPhone 5s users are running into problems with the firmware so you need to proceed with caution.
 This is especially true if you’re running an older version of iOS.

-It’ll also take you through iPhone 5s iOS 12.1.1 problems, what you need to know about the iOS 12.0.1 downgrade, and some of the key changes from Apple’s latest upgrade.
+It’ll also take you through iPhone 5s iOS 12.5.6 problems, what you need to know about the iOS 12 downgrade, and the key changes inside Apple’s latest release.

-We’ll start with a look at the iPhone 5s iOS 12.1.1 update’s performance.
+We’ll start with a quick look at the iPhone 5s iOS 12.5.6 update’s performance.

-If you're moving from an older version of iOS, your download could be bigger and your installation could take much longer.
-The features from the updates you skipped are baked into your version of iOS 12.1.1.
+If you're moving from an older version of iOS, your download will be bigger and your installation will take a bit longer.
+That's because the features from the updates you skipped are baked into your version of iOS 12.5.6.

-iOS 12.1.1 still feels a lot faster than iOS 11.
-The UI lag that tormented us is virtually non-existent (at least for the moment) though we have seen a little bit of choppiness when pulling up Control Center, Notifications, and when using the keyboard.
+The heavy UI lag that tormented us on older versions of iOS 12 is still missing though we've seen a little bit of choppiness when pulling up Control Center, Notifications, and while using the keyboard.

-Swiping to the camera on the lock screen is still fluid and apps still open up much faster than they did on iOS 11.
-It'll be interesting to see if the performance sustains over the long-term.
+Swiping to the camera on the lock screen is still fluid and apps still open up much faster than they did on previous versions of iOS 12.

 We haven't run into any battery life issues nor have we run into any connectivity issues (Wi-Fi, Bluetooth, GPS, etc).

-Apps appear to be working well for the most part and we haven't noticed any crashes during our time on iOS 12.1.1.
+Apps appear to be working well for the most part and we haven't noticed any crashes during our time with iOS 12.5.6.

 We haven't noticed any game-changing bugs or issues and that's a good sign as we push away from the release date.

-If you're in need of additional feedback, take a look at our list of reasons to and not to install iOS 12.1.1 right now.
+We recommend downloading iOS 12.5.6.
+If you're in need of additional feedback, take a look at our list of reasons to and not to install iOS 12.5.6 right now.